Moms of gun violence victims sharing message in weekend parade

 “I do know what it’s like to walk around without a physical piece of me,” said Danita White, Derby.

 Both of the mothers’ sons were killed by gun violence.
-Javier Chavez of Wichita was a father to three daughters, and just 25-years-old.
-And Ryan Andrew Dixon was also a father, and only 22-years-old.
+Javier Chavez, 25 of Wichita, was a father to three daughters.
+Ryan Andrew Dixon, 22, was also a father.

 “His life mattered, Lisa’s son mattered, Gloria’s son mattered, our sons lives mattered,” said White.